simoncblyth/env/trac/migration/sl59/steps.rst

 `svnsetup-sysapache`
        writes apache config files for Trac/SVN to be included into httpd.conf

+`scm-backup-rsync-from-node`
+       Grab tarballs from source node if not already backup in target.

 `scm-recover-all`
        expands the backup tarballs for the Trac and SVN instances and does configurations